Religious Education (RE)

 - Pupils should be able to articulate beliefs, values and commitments clearly in order to explain why they may be important in their own and other people’s lives.

-Our curriculum map for geography clearly sets out the sequence of learning in this subject:
+Our curriculum map for RE clearly sets out the sequence of learning in this subject:

 Our RE policy provides further details on how the subject is organised: